 Where can I pick up the tour guidebook and map?

-On the day of the tour, you will be given a guidebook when you purchase or pick up your ticket at our Stonington Garden Club Tent.
+A guidebook will be provided on the day of the tour when you purchase or pick up your ticket at our Stonington Garden Club Tent.

 Where can I eat?

 There are more than eight eateries within a 1/2 mile of Wadawanuck Square and all of the gardens.
 Please visit our Food & Drink page for a complete list.
 We recommend making a reservation when possible.
 Friday, 12:30 PM join us for our Celebrity Luncheon at the Stonington Harbor Yacht Club.
 Please visit the Celebrity Luncheon and Lecture page for more information.